Hyperfoil/Hyperfoil/docs/site/content/en/docs/getting-started/quickstart1.md

 {{< readfile file="/static/benchmarks/single-request.hf.yaml" code="true" lang="yaml" >}}

 Create the same benchmark in your local environment or [download it](/benchmarks/single-request.hf.yaml).
-After that, upload it using the `upload` command as follow:
+After that, upload it using the `upload` command as follows:

 ```sh
 [hyperfoil@in-vm]$ upload .../single-request.hf.yaml